Jack Tuttle's Student Hall of Fame

 He is the designer of my web site and is a past president

 Jack Sadler: Jack was the lead singer and banjo player with the Overlook Mountain Boys (a band I played with) and also a founding member of the California Bluegrass Association.
-He took fiddle lessons from me in the early 1990's and is currently the leader and fiddler for the cowboy band, Lone Prairie.
+He took fiddle lessons from me in the early 1990's and later was the leader and fiddler/vocalist for the cowboy band, Lone Prairie.

 Mark Wardenburg: After having given up his violin training from his school years, Mark decided to pick it back up and dedicate himself to bluegrass fiddle.
 Primarily taking my group classes, with a few private lessons, Mark has become a mainstay of the South Bay jam scene.
 He is now the bluegrass fiddler with The Mighty Crows.

 Molly Tuttle: Molly started guitar at age eight, playing bluegrass banjo at age ten, singing at age eleven, playing clawhammer banjo at age thirteen and has now become proficient at all of these endeavors.
-She has twice been invited to play with an all-star kids lineup at IBMA in Nashville , and has taught at CCMC and Grass Valley.
-Molly is currently a student at the Berklee College of Music in Boston.
+She now tours worldwide, has been on the cover of Acoustic Guitar magazine as well as Flatpicking Guitar magazine and resides in Nashville, when not ont he road.
 She is a highly regarded songwriter and won the 2012 Merlefest songwriting contest in the general category.

 Michael Tuttle: The youngest of the Tuttle kids, Michael got off to the fastest start.
 After just a year, he had no trouble keeping up with his older siblings.
-He has mastered tons of bluegrass tunes and songs and has been secretly working on his vocal repertoire as well.
+He has mastered tons of bluegrass tunes and songs and can play a mean guitar on occasion.
 His YouTube video, El Cumbanchero, made at age eight, has over 1.5 million viewings.

 Nico Nagle: Frankie's little brother started guitar lessons at age six and was soon performing at Farmer's Markets with his sister, playing guitar and singing.
 He along with Frankie was a founding member of the School of Bluegrass, with me and my kids.
 He was featured in several Redwood Bluegrass Association shows, at Bean Blossom in Indiana, and in Missouri at the Sally Mountain Park festival and also in a School of Bluegrass concert in Illinois.

 Sunshine McClenahan: Sunshine, one of my earliest banjo students, has one of the longest running regular house jams in the country.
-She is a fixture at most bluegrass happenings throughout Northern California.
+In years past she was a fixture at most bluegrass happenings throughout Northern California.
 Sunshine plays a custom-made Gryphon banjo that is quite an amazing demostration of the luthier skills of Frank Ford and Richard Johnston at Gryphon.

-Victor Skidanenko: Victor is a talented youngster who plays banjo, mandolin and guitar and has been a member of several bands, despite being only 16 years-old as of this writing.
-He has played with the School of Bluegrass, as well as another kids' super group, Pacific Ocean Bluegrass, which released a CD in 2006.
+Victor Skidanenko: Victor is a talented bluegrass musician who plays banjo, mandolin and guitar and has been a member of several Bay Area bands.
+He has played with my talented kids group, School of Bluegrass, as well as another kids' super group, Pacific Ocean Bluegrass, which released a CD in 2006.
 He is also an excellent singer.